How many girls are there in the Junior School? How many pupils are there in a class? What is the teacher-student ratio?

 There are three elements to each 11+ application:

-– Entrance test: all applicants will be invited to sit the entrance test in December.
+– Entrance test: all applicants will be invited to sit the entrance test in late November or early December.
 This is computer-based and can be taken either at the applicant’s current school, if they agree to host a sitting, or at any Consortium school to which she has applied.

 – School reference: we apply to every applicant’s school in late November for a confidential reference for your daughter.

-– Interview: in January, all applicants who have sat the ISEB Pre-Test will be invited to attend a short, informal interview.
+– Interview: in January, all applicants who have sat the Consortium test will be invited to attend a short, informal interview.

 What entrance test will my daughter need to take?